JonathanLaneMcDonald/ML_for_SLA/README.md

 1. Text segmentation.
 The model can be as good as you like at learning relationships between tokens, but if the text is not properly tokenized, you'll get situations like I'm seeing in the second image, below.
 The tokenization is being done by MeCab and I'm just using the result lazily at present.
 The result is that there aren't many words that line up properly with dictionary entries.
 Some examples include 司法書士、成功報酬、共有名義、贈与税、and the list goes on.
 There are simple words that are not being unconjugated and there are compound words that are being tokenized too far.
 I happen to think that MeCab and EDICT are both excellent projects and I could use them together much more effectively than I currently am to try and ensure proper boundaries when segmenting text.
 For example, on a character level, I could load the EDICT keywords into a Trie data structure and greedily match patterns.
 If I don't find anything, I could check to see if MeCab has resolved that token to an unconjugated/uninflected form that can be looked up.
 That could definitely be improved upon, but it would be a large step in the right direction.
 2. Definitions.
 I'm currently using EDICT.
 It's great, and it's got a lot of miles left for an application like this, especially with improvements in text segmentation, but coming up with definitions...
 I'm open to suggestions.
 Seriously.

-#### Ultimately, this is a meaningful step toward the complete automation of the flashcard generation process:<br/>
-✓ : Automate evaluation/production of high-context flashcard material<br/>
-✗ : Segment text in a way that is optimally meaningful for an L2 learner<br/>
-✗ : Have a really comprehensive dictionary<br/>

 ![image of srs program](images/basic_srs.png "Basic SRS")
 ![image of srs program with definitions](images/basic_srs_def_mode.png "Basic SRS w/defs")